The House of God

 The House of God is definitely made, just not with human hands.
 See Acts 7:48, Acts 17:24

-Listen to the the words of Stephen, spoken just prior to being stoned to death by temple worshippers:
+Listen to the the words of our precious brother Stephen, spoken just prior to being stoned to death by temple worshippers:

 Our fathers had the tabernacle of testimony in the wilderness, just as He who spoke to Moses directed him to make it according to the pattern which he had seen.
 And having received it in their turn, our fathers brought it in with Joshua upon dispossessing the nations whom God drove out before our fathers, until the time of David.